-Best breakfast restaurants
+Best breakfast in Orange Beach

 The Ruby Slipper Cafe, 24151 Perdido Beach Blvd., Orange Beach

 The restaurant’s sunny decor and high ceilings are inviting, while the high backed booths balance the openness, creating intimate dining spaces.
-The Louisiana inspired menu offers sweet and savory items to please every member of the family.
+The Louisiana inspired menu offers sweet and savory breakfast items to please every member of the family.

 - Savory — a signature benedict (the peacemaker lets you choose two),